relaymesh/githook/README.md

 ## About

-Githooks is an event automation layer for GitHub, GitLab, and Bitbucket.
+githook is an event automation layer for GitHub, GitLab, and Bitbucket.
 It receives webhooks from these providers, evaluates configurable rules against the payload, and publishes matching events to your message broker using [Watermill](https://watermill.io/).

 **What problem does it solve?**